 This high-performance board from Arbor is designed for the hard-charging freerider.
 It has extra strengthening laminates in the core, making it stiff and responsive.
 Also, a parabolic camber to smooth out the flex along the length of the board.
 An advanced board for an advanced rider!

-This board from Jones is the most expensive board on evo.com.
+This board from LibTech is the most expensive board on evo.com as of 2025.
 It has a ton of tech thrown at it with no expense being spared on materials.
 Although it is super expensive, it is not the stiffest or hardest board to ride.
-This is often the case with this kind of boards, it doesn’t necessarily follow that the more expensive you go, the more high-performance.
+This is often the case with this kind of boards, it doesn't necessarily follow that the more expensive you go, the more high-performance.
 The only real reason to buy one of these is if you want to make sure no one else on the hill is riding the same board as you!

-As long as you aren’t too bothered that you are riding this year’s model and may be willing to compromise on your choice, then there is always a deal to be had!
-The best time to buy a cheap board is in the spring, around late April through May, when the season is over and the stores what to clear out stock for next season.
+As long as you aren't too bothered that you aren't riding this year's model, and may be willing to compromise on your choice, then there is always a deal to be had!
+The best time to buy a cheap board is in the Spring, around late April through May, when the season is over and the stores want to clear out stock for next season.